Montgomery calls firing by Stars ‘appropriate,’ enters rehab

 “More importantly, I let my wife and my family down.
 The team’s decision to end my role forced me to look into the mirror and decide whether I wanted to continue living a damaging lifestyle or get help.
 I decided to get help.”

-Montgomery said he entered a rehab facility Friday, addingit has “been an overwhelming and a very humbling experience knowing that I am not alone.”
+Montgomery said he entered a rehab facility Friday, adding he “turned to professionals in the field of alcohol abuse for their guidance and counseling.
+It has been an overwhelming and a very humbling experience knowing that I am not alone.”

 General manager Jim Nill wouldn’t get into specifics when he announced the firing of the third coach he has hired since taking over in April 2013.